All About Daily Kanban Stand Up: 15 Minutes that Accelerate Release

 How to optimize your stand up meeting?

 - Don’t be late.
 The fixed time for the internal meeting will eventually become something must-have in team members’ schedules and will not be forgotten.
 This should be the responsibility of the moderator as well as organizing the meeting at the convenient time for everyone.
 In many IT companies, there is a punishment that can be realized as “to learn a poem by heart to the next stand up” or to add a small sum to the team “shared money” box.

 - Do not turn a stand up into long sessions or proceedings.
 The format of a short meeting in Kanban involves a quick discussion of business issues.
 Some creative teams “pass the word” to the next person with the help of a game ball, someone uses a microphone, and some crazy teams arrange the meeting using a special physical pose – plank hold (of course, by common consent).

 - Do not report but share information.
-A Kanban stand up – is not a reporting to your manager but a common team meeting, so you need to share data with everyone.
+A Kanban stand up meeting – is not a reporting to your manager but a common team meeting, so you need to share data with everyone.